 - Market Trends, Size, Segmentation, Share

-- Customer Ecosysten, Profile, Problems and Needs
+- Customer Ecosystem, Profile, Problems and Needs

 - Pricing & Competition